timothyasp/kmeans/README.md

 k-means & hclustering
 ======
-Python implementation of the k-means and hierarchical clustering algorithms for CSC 466
+Python implementation of the k-means and hierarchical clustering algorithms

 Authors
 ======